mrpowers-io/spark-style-guide/PYSPARK_STYLE_GUIDE.md

 ## Documentation

-TODO: Look how PySpark is documented and follow their examples exactly
+TODO: Look how PySpark is documented and follow their examples

-## <a name='testing'>Testing</a>
+## Open Source

-Use the [chispa](https://github.com/MrPowers/chispa) library to unit test your Spark code.

-TODO: Add more descriptions

-## <a name='open-source'>Open Source</a>

 You should write generic open source code whenever possible.
 Open source code is easily reusable (especially when it's uploaded to PyPi) and forces you to abstract reusable chunks of open code from business logic.

 TODO: Add quinn and mack examples

-## <a name='best-practices'>Best Practices</a>
+## Best Practices

 * Limit project dependencies and inspect transitive dependencies closely.
-Don't depend on projects with lots of other dependencies.
+Try to avoid depending on projects with lots of transitive dependencies.
 * Write code that's easy to copy and paste in notebooks
 * Organize code into column functions and custom transformations whenever possible
 * Write code in version controlled projects, so you can take advantage of text editor features (and not pay for an expensive cluster when developing)
 * Only surface a minimal public interface in your libraries

+## Avoid overreliance on notebooks

+TODO: Discuss why version control is important

+## Continuous integration

+TODO

+## Continuous deployment

+TODO